 -resources found on the World Wide Web

 For researching startup ideas, I will build what I need.
 Tools that I know that can be attractive to the broad public, but also tools that do not exist yet.
-Or even if they exist, they are broken or problematic in some way.
+Or even if they exist, incomplete, or they are broken or problematic in some way.

-Also, by building tools I need, I will force myself to maintain them, add features, and keep them relevant.
+By building tools I need, I will force myself to maintain them, add features, and keep them relevant.

 Passive Income Definition And “MUP”